Surname: Origins of particular surnames

-Patronymic surnames
+Patronymic and matronymic surnames

 These are the oldest and most common type of surname.
 They may be a first name such as "Wilhelm", a patronymic such as "Andersen", a matronymic such as "Beaton", or a clan name such as "O'Brien".
 Multiple surnames may be derived from a single given name: e.g. there are thought to be over 90 Italian surnames based on the given name "Giovanni".